 Religious leaders should be thinking about the economic impact of ethanol, which goes far beyond the price of tortillas.
 Ethanol is expensive to produce, has contributed to a rise in gasoline prices, and has its own pollution problems.
 It requires a lot of fertilizer, fresh water, and productive farm land.
 And, because of corrosive properties that make pipeline transportation problematic, it takes a lot of trucks to haul it.

 Americans may be able to afford their corn on the cob for this year's Fourth of July celebration, but price increases are increasingly noticeable for a wide array of foods.
 That's because of the widespread use of corn products in U.S. food, less land for other crops due to an increased need for corn fields, and the higher cost of corn feed for livestock.
 In the first quarter of this year, food prices rose at an annualized rate of 7.1 percent, according to the Bureau of Labor Statistics.
 Think of it as a regressive tax on the consumer.

 Today's religious leaders would do well to look to the example of their forbears.
-John Wesley, the 18th century Anglican minister who founded Methodism, was a man of practicality who published articles, tips, and advice for helping the poor reduce costs.
+John Wesley, the eighteenth-century Anglican minister who founded Methodism, was a man of practicality who published articles, tips, and advice for helping the poor reduce costs.
 Wesley's ministry reached out especially to the kind of poor and marginalized hit extremely hard by rising food costs.
 It's hard to imagine that John Wesley would side with the unintended consequences of environmental quick fixes and against the poor and needy of the world — especially when the environmental quick fixes are so impractical or destructive.